ml5js/ml5-website-v01/docs/datasets-making.md

 ### Images

 Images often need to be resized to all be the same dimensions.
 Sometimes, they will need to be converted to black-and-white images.
-It depends on the neural net or algorithm you are using, so check the documentation to know for sure.
+It depends on the neural net architecture you are using, so check the documentation to know for sure.
 One tool often used to process images programmatically is [OpenCV](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html).

 ### Text

-There are many great resources online for gathering text datasets, such as Project Gutenberg, a collection of over fifty thousand free books with appropriate copyrights.
+There are many great resources online for gathering text datasets, such as [Project Gutenberg](https://www.gutenberg.org/), a collection of over fifty thousand free books with appropriate copyrights.
 Text that is scraped from other sources - such as a website, or your own data from a chat log - likely needs to be cleaned and processed.
 Processing can include tokenizing (splitting text into words or sentences), removing punctuation, filtering out stopwords (words that you might not care about/don't want to process), and normalizing (such as making sure all the words have the same capitalization).

-[Natural.js](https://github.com/NaturalNode/natural) and [rita.js](https://rednoise.org/rita/) are good libraries to do these things in JavaScript.
+For more resources on dealing with text data, check out Dan Shiffman's [A2Z course!](http://shiffman.net/a2z/intro/)

 ### Music